rafi/vim-config/README.md

 | [folke/which-key.nvim] | Create key bindings that stick
 | [tversteeg/registers.nvim] | Preview the contents of the registers
 | [NTBBloodbath/rest.nvim] | A fast Neovim http client written in Lua
+| [mickael-menu/zk-nvim] | Extension for the zk plain text note-taking assistant
 | [pechorin/any-jump.vim] | Jump to any definition and references without overhead
 | [windwp/nvim-spectre] | Find the enemy and replace them with dark power
 | [kana/vim-niceblock] | Make blockwise Visual mode more useful